-Impossibility of performance is, as a rule, not and excuse for non-performance."
+Impossibility of performance is, as a rule, not an excuse for non-performance."
 In the following cases, a contract is not discharged on ground of supervening impossibility:

 a.
-Difficulty ofperformance:
+Difficulty of performance:

 A contract is not discharged by the mere fact that it has become more difficult of performance due to some uncontemplated events or delays.